 10. The Fitness Marshall – Caleb Marshall

-If you’re looking for something that isn’t too serious and involves constant movement and dancing, The Fitness Marshall is for you.
+If you’re looking for something that isn’t too serious and involves constant movement and dancing, check out The Fitness Marshall.

 Creator Caleb Marshall pairs his exuberant choreography with popular songs, and his high-energy channel proves cardio doesn’t have to be boring.